Apt-Intel/creds-api-backend/Project Specification Document.md

 This endpoint does not require authentication and is not subject to rate limiting.

-#### Conclusion

-This documentation covers the main endpoints, authentication, rate limiting, pagination, date normalization, and error handling based on the provided code files.
-It includes the search by login functionality, the test date normalization endpoint, and the health check endpoint.
-The format follows the structure you provided, with additional sections for general API features.

 ———

 ### API Endpoints and Routes Documentation